-- Chronic contraction.
+- CHRONIC CONTRACTION.
 Most of us are sedentary for the majority of the day.
-We sit work, on our bicycles, while we’re travelling, eating and relaxing in front of the TV.
+We sit at work, on our bicycles, while we’re travelling, eating and relaxing in front of the TV.
 Sitting chronically shortens the hip flexors and adductors (inner thigh muscles), and over time, you body adapts and you lose access to your full range of motion.

 WHAT ARE THE BENEFITS OF INCREASING HIP MOBILITY?

-Here are some of the primary benefits of loosening up tight hips:
+Here are some of the primary benefits of loosening up tight hips.
+It allows you to:

 - Generate more power and speed.

-- Transfer your weight smoothly and efficiently to optimise control and reduce fatigue.
+- Transfer your weight smoothly and efficiently to enhance control and reduce fatigue.